 Always use organic grass fed beef, extremely flavorful and nutritious, a healthy choice your body will thank you for.

-Green peas and potatoes are a classic but dumplings or gnocchi make a really lovely substitute.
+Green peas and potatoes are a classic but dumplings, or ricotta Italian gnocchi make a really lovely substitute.

-This homemade beef stew can be made on your stove top, oven or slow cooker.
+Can be made on your stove top, oven or slow cooker!

 And tough the recipe calls for browning the chuck roast, you are free to skip this step and go on the healthier side.
 I’ve experimented both ways and couldn’t tell a change in flavor.
-Ultimately your call!
+Ultimately your call and don’t forget you can can even freeze it If you want.

 An easy and hearty homemade beef stew made with fork tender grass fed chuck roast and potato gnocchi dumplings, in a smoky paprika gravy with subtle hints of clove.